 Photo by Javier Rodríguez

-Ásbyrgi is one of the wonders of nature, a wide, horseshoe-shaped canyon with sheer cliff faces up to 100 m high.
-It is 3.5 km long and over 1 km wide.
+Ásbyrgi is one of the wonders of nature.
+It is a wide, horseshoe-shaped canyon with sheer cliff faces up to 100 meters (328 feet) high.
+It is 3.5 km (2.2 miles) long and over 1 km (.62 miles) wide.
 At its innermost end lies a small pond surrounded by luxuriant vegetation called Botnstjörn.
-A distinctive rock formation rises up from the center of Ásbyrgi, up to 250 m wide, known as Eyjan or the island.
+A distinctive rock formation rises up from the center of Ásbyrgi, up to 250 meters (820 feet) wide, known as Eyjan or the island.

 Ásbyrgi was formed by two or more catastrophic floods caused by glacial bursts from the northern part of the Vatnajökull ice cap, one between eight and ten thousand years ago and a second approximately three thousand years ago.
 Since then the bed of the river has moved eastwards.